 I remember how my novel brought meaning to my psychosis, how it became some parable through which it was easier to tell the story of.

-When the psychosis became no longer my most recent trauma, when the process of writing was inturpted it feels a bit like I lost that line of thought.
+When the psychosis became no longer my most recent trauma when the process of writing was interrupted it feels a bit like I lost that line of thought.
 Like when I have the perfect thing to say but conversation keeps going and the contribution I wanted to make lost because I could not keep up with it and hold on at the same time.

-In integrating new understanding of my psychosis does that take away the understanding which my novel as a project once offered?
-I become so afraid of explorong other creative avenues as I felt like they were somehow taking away from my capacity to work on my novel.
-I have realized I need to look at my other projects as things that can build capacity back towards the novel, if that is the dream, but that it does not have to diminish the work of what I am capable of doing in the mean time.
-It is strange to mourn something beautiful in myself no one else can see because I was never able to bring it to completion, but accepting its loss will be the only thing that will ever give me a chance at truely recreating or finishing it.
+In integrating new understandings of my psychosis does that take away the understanding which my novel as a project once offered?
+I become so afraid of exploring other creative avenues as I felt like they were somehow taking away from my capacity to work on my novel.
+I have realized I need to look at my other projects as things that can build capacity back towards the novel if that is the dream, but that it does not have to diminish the work of what I am capable of doing in the meantime.
+It is strange to mourn something beautiful in myself no one else can see because I was never able to bring it to completion, but accepting its loss will be the only thing that will ever give me a chance at truly recreating or finishing it.
 It feels conspiracy, this pure expression which was snuffed out so unjustly.
 I have to honour the fragility and humanity of my own mind, what it was capable of and what it meant to have that part of me “put out”.